Spain’s blockade of Gibraltar

 Spain attempted to retake the city fortress on two occasions, the second of which lasted from June 1779-February 1783.
 This was the last military attempt to retake the Rock, and it seemed Spain had given up hope of regaining sovereignty until the 2nd half of the twentieth century.

 The frontier between Gibraltar and Spain was not always restricted.
 Despite the sieges, there was no physical separation of British and Spanish territory aside from sentry posts along a ‘neutral’ zone.
-It was not until 1910 when the issue of tobacco smuggling prompted both sides to erect a fence, giving birth to the modern frontier.
+It wasn’t until 1910 when the issue of tobacco smuggling prompted both sides to erect a fence that the modern frontier was born.

 The physical border was initially porous – citizens could cross unhindered to visit family members who often resided on either side of the divide.
-It stayed this way until 1954, when Spain began to impose restrictions as news spread of a scheduled visit to the Rock by Queen Elizabeth II.
+It stayed this way until 1954, when Spain began to impose restrictions as news spread of a scheduled visit by Queen Elizabeth II.

-Measures only grew more dramatic when Gibraltar announced that it was to create its own constitution, enshrining the Gibraltarian right to self-determination.
-Spain banned its citizens from seeking employment in Gibraltar.
+Measures only grew more dramatic when Gibraltar announced that it was to create its own constitution which would codify the Gibraltarian right to self-determination.
+Spain responded by banning its citizens from seeking employment in Gibraltar.
 Moreover, Franco announced that the border was to be closed, and any Spaniards left on the ‘wrong’ side would be stranded.

 Families were torn apart, and Spanish and Gibraltarians alike were forced to abandon property on either side of the border.
-In scenes reminiscent of Cold War Berlin, families would gather at the 100m demarcation area to speak to separated loved ones and to introduced new additions to the family.
+In scenes reminiscent of Cold War Berlin, families would gather at the 100m demarcation area to speak to separated loved ones.

-Gibraltar was deprived of a vital Spanish labour force, and was isolated from the rest of the world.
+Gibraltar was deprived of a vital Spanish labour force and isolated from the rest of the world.
 The British were 1,000 miles away, and help had to be found closer by.

 Things escalated once more in 1970, when the UN stated that Gibraltar should be decolonised.
 Franco took this as a green light for Spain retaking control.
-Rumours that Spain was raising an army to retake Gibraltar picked up, and in retaliation the UK sent a task force including aircraft carriers and royal commandos to the Straight.
-Upon this show of force, Spain backed down from using any military force of its own.
+Rumours that Spain was raising an army to retake Gibraltar picked up, and in retaliation the UK sent a task force including aircraft carriers and Royal Commandos to the Straight.
+The Spanish quickly backed down.

-One would have thought Franco’s death in 1975 would have led to a reopening of the border.
-However, there was little initial change.
-The dictator had managed to make the retaking of Gibraltar a point of national pride for the Spanish.
-This persists even to this day, with Spain’s right-wing nationalist parties using the Rock as a political tool.
+One would have thought Franco’s death in 1975 would have led to a reopening of the border, however there was little initial change.
+The dictator had managed to make the retaking of Gibraltar a point of national pride for the Spanish, a dynamic that persists to this day, with Spain’s right-wing nationalist parties using the Rock as a political tool.

 It was not until Spain’s desire to re-join the international community and the European Economic Community that talks of reopening the border began.
-As a member of the EEC, Britain had a veto over Spain’s entry, and used that threat to put pressure on the Spanish.
-It was under the Spanish Socialist Workers Party (PSOE) that the border opened, initially for pedestrians on the 15th December 1982 and subsequently for vehicles on the 4th February 1985.
+As a member of the EEC, Britain held veto over Spain’s entry, and used that threat to put pressure on the Spanish.
+It was under the government of the Spanish Socialist Workers Party (PSOE) that the border reopened, initially for pedestrians on the 15th December 1982 and subsequently for vehicles on the 4th February 1985.

 The future of the frontier is uncertain.
 The Brexit transition period is coming to an end, and as it stands Gibraltar will be leaving the single market and the European Community.
 International eyes have been drawn onto what was formerly an issue for Spain and the UK to quarrel over quietly.
-The small stretch of land diving the two entities is now prime real estate in reaching an agreement for Britain’s withdrawal from the EU.
-Depending on how this is handled, the next few years could be the most historic in the history of the frontier.
+The small stretch of land diving the two entities is now prime geopolitical real estate as Britain withdraws from the EU.
+Depending on how this is handled, the next few years could be the most significant in the history of the frontier.